21andrewchang/project.t/specs.md

 - Correctly typing "keywords" sends a word to opponent
   - If the opponent types it correct, they defend the attack
   - If the opponent types it wrong, they take damage
-- ## Player can attack, pary, block
+- ## Player can attack, parry, block